Updated: January 2019

 JCC welcomes children from 3-16 years old.

-Again, prices vary and there are just too many camps to list the prices of each.
-What I can tell you is that it’s very affordable for everything the campers do!
+Prices vary depending on which camp you enroll in and the number of weeks you are attending.
+Ranging from $235 for half day kindergarten camps to $400 for one week or $3600 for a full summer of specialty camps.
+What I can tell you is that it’s very reasonable for everything the campers do!
 Check out all the camps and prices here!

 JCC day camps offer a variety of camps for 1 week or more.
 Based on your child’s interests, they can attend camps with sports specialties, science discovery, performing arts and adventures.
 The specialty camps partner with numerous vendors such as *Snapology, Pittsburgh Bullets Basketball, Sunburst School of Music, etc. Check all the vendors and specialty camps out here!
 There is even a travel camp for campers who want to go to Pirate games, Sandcastle and even Philadelphia for a week with overnight accommodations in the Jewish Community Center.
 Amazing.